 Fresh Point

-I love this place for a refreshing juice, a smoothie, or a bowl of fresh fruit.
-Everything is made right in front of you and you can even sit and enjoy in the hear of the old town.
+I love this place for refreshing juice, a smoothie, or a bowl of fresh fruit.
+Everything is made right in front of you and you can even sit and enjoy the heart of the old town.

 My favorite combination has banana, orange, watermelon, and a bit of ginger!